Mont Blanc (poem): Composition and publication

 The publication of "Mont Blanc" in History of a Six Weeks' Tour was the first, and it was the only publication of the poem during Percy Shelley's lifetime.
-In 1824, two years after his death, Mary Shelley included it in the first collection of his poems and later in her definitive Poetical Works of Percy Bysshe Shelley in 1840.
+In 1824, two years after his death, Mary Shelley included it in the first collection of his poems entitled Posthumous Poems and later in her definitive Poetical Works of Percy Bysshe Shelley in 1840.
 Circumventing the ban that Percy Shelley's father had imposed upon her biographical writing, she added extensive editorial notes in these publications.
 She declared in 1824: "I am to justify his ways...I am to make him beloved to all posterity."
 As Mary Shelley scholar Betty T. Bennett explains, "biographers and critics agree that Mary Shelley's commitment to bring Shelley the notice she believed his works merited was the single, major force that established Shelley's reputation during a period when he almost certainly would have faded from public view".

 Shelley's contemporary Lord Byron also wrote a poem titled Mont Blanc, incorporated in his Manfred.